Synthetixio/synthetix/docs/contracts/SynthetixState.md

 ### `setPreferredCurrency`

-!!! danger "Unused"
+!!! danger "Disabled"
     This function is not used anywhere within the [`Synthetix`](Synthetix.md) contract, which is the only address with the privileges to call it.
 As a result the preferred currency feature is not operational.

 Sets the preferred currency for a particular account.
 Pass in null to unset this value.

-???+ example "Details"
+??? example "Details"
     **Signature**

     `setPreferredCurrency(address account, bytes4 currencyKey) external`